-It is critical that everyone prepare for an emergency.
+It’s critical that everyone know the following simple steps to prepare for an emergency.
 Disasters or hazards can happen in most communities several times during a lifetime.
 Traveling may increases the risk of going into hazardous areas, as well.

 It’s very important to know what to do, during and after an emergency.
 Being prepared makes a huge difference, especially when seconds count.